grrtrr/clcv2/README.md

 This is a Go implementation of the [CLC v2 API](https://www.ctl.io/api-docs/v2).

-Contributions are welcome.
+It requires go >= 1.6 (since this package supports context in combination with client timeout).

 ### Getting started

-Get this package from inside your `$GOPATH`:
+Download from inside your `$GOPATH`:
 ```bash
 > go get -d  github.com/grrtrr/clcv2
 ```